 Never surfed before?
-Fear not because the folks at Atlantic Ocean run two-hour beginner sessions to help you get to grips with the waves.
+Fear not because the folks at St Ives Surf School run two-hour beginner sessions to help you get to grips with the waves.
 Seasoned pro?
 Book a class with a coach who can bring out your raddest rides yet.
 Either way, you won’t find a more exhilarating start to the day.

 Oh yes, this is what we come to Cornwall for: beachfront breakfasts.
 You can eat al fresco whatever the weather thanks to their cosy heated booths (no, the sun isn’t always shining here).
 Warm up with croissants and coffee or try some delicious Cornish saffron toast.